-- Disabled Indicates that STP is currently disabled on the port.
-The port forwards traffic while learning MAC addresses. - Blocking Indicates that the port is currently blocked and cannot forward traffic or learn MAC addresses.
-Blocking is displayed when Classic STP is enabled. - Listening Indicates that the port is in Listening mode.
-The port cannot forward traffic nor can it learn MAC addresses. - Learning Indicates that the port is in Learning mode.
-The port cannot forward traffic, however it can learn new MAC addresses.

-Forwarding Indicates that the port is in Forwarding mode.
+- Blocking.
+Indicates that the port is currently blocked and cannot forward traffic or learn MAC addresses.
+Blocking is displayed when Classic STP is enabled. - Listening.
+Indicates that the port is in Listening mode.
+The port cannot forward traffic nor can it learn MAC addresses. - Learning.
+Indicates that the port is in Learning mode.
+The port cannot forward traffic, however it can learn new MAC addresses. - Forwarding.
+Indicates that the port is in Forwarding mode.
 The port can forward traffic and learn new MAC addresses.

-Speed Indicates the speed at which the port is operating.
+Speed.
+Indicates the speed at which the port is operating.

-Path Cost Indicates the port contribution to the root path cost.
+Path Cost.
+Indicates the port contribution to the root path cost.
 The path cost is adjusted to a higher or lower value, and is used to forward traffic when a path being rerouted.

-Default Path Cost When selected the default path cost is implemented.
+Default Path Cost.
+When selected the default path cost is implemented.

-Priority Priority value of the port.
+Priority.
+Priority value of the port.
 The priority value influences the port choice when a bridge has two ports connected in a loop.
 The priority value is between 0 -240.
 The priority value is provided in increments of 16.

-Designated Bridge ID Indicates the bridge priority and the MAC Address of the designated bridge.
+Designated Bridge ID.
+Indicates the bridge priority and the MAC Address of the designated bridge.

-Designated Port ID Indicates the selected port's priority and interface.
+Designated Port ID.
+Indicates the selected port's priority and interface.

-Designated Cost Indicates the cost of the port participating in the STP topology.
+Designated Cost.
+Indicates the cost of the port participating in the STP topology.
 Ports with a lower cost are less likely to be blocked if STP detects loops.

-Forward Transitions Indicates the number of times the port has changed from the Blocking state to Forwarding state.
+Forward Transitions.
+Indicates the number of times the port has changed from the Blocking state to Forwarding state.

-Spanning Tree > RSTP Port Settings
+Spanning Tree Tab - RSTP Port Settings